African Black Soap Benefits, Uses, and How to Use

 Bottom Line

-Proceed Cautiously If: You have very sensitive or dry skin, active skin conditions, or if you’re pregnant (consult your healthcare provider).
+Proceed Cautiously If: You have sensitive/dry skin, active conditions, or are pregnant.

-Key to Success: Proper dilution, limited contact time, thorough rinsing, and consistent moisturization afterward.
+Key to Success: Dilution, short contact, thorough rinsing, and moisturizing.

 Leave a Reply